📲 ⏪ We've just launched Rollbacks by Runway! Learn more 📈

 An overview of the mobile release pipeline

-In this post, we’ll look more concretely at all of the steps that compose a typical mobile release pipeline and we’ll explain the importance of each.
-By the end of this post, you may start to recognize relative strengths and weaknesses of each step in your team’s current process, or come to realize you are lacking some steps entirely.
+In this post, we’ll take a concrete look at all of the steps that compose a typical mobile release pipeline and we’ll explain the importance of each.
+By the end, you may start to recognize the relative strengths and weaknesses of each step in your team’s current process, or come to realize you are lacking some steps entirely.

-Most teams adopt one of two styles when it comes to defining their mobile app releases:
+Most teams adopt one of three styles that define their mobile app releases:

-“Feature-based” - Some particular set of feature work is designated for a given app release, and that release only goes ahead when all of the designated work is ready to ship.
+Feature-based — Some particular set of features is designated for a given app release, and that release only goes ahead when all of the associated work touching that feature is ready to ship.
+If the features take one week to be built and verified, you’ll roll out the release in a week.
+If it takes three weeks, your release will ship in three weeks.
+This approach is usually taken by agencies and smaller orgs.

-“Scheduled” - App releases happen on a fixed schedule and aren’t held up for any feature work; whatever code happens to be ready and merged by the time the release is cut will go out.
-This style has also been described as the “release train".
+Release train — App releases happen on a fixed schedule and aren’t held up for any feature work; whatever code happens to be ready and merged by the time the release is cut will go out and any pending work will need to wait for a subsequent release.

-There are advantages and disadvantages to each, and a team’s choice often depends on their size and on the kind of app they build.
-Although release style affects when releases kick off, the release process itself looks very similar for both styles post-kickoff.
+There are advantages and disadvantages to each, and a team’s choice will depend on their size and the kind of app they build.
+Read our blog post comparing mobile release styles to learn more about each of these approaches.
+Though release style affects when the release process kicks off and how to determine when feature work is ‘done’, the larger process of preparing and releasing your app to the stores will be very similar with each.

-By isolating production-ready code destined for an imminent release, you limit changes to code that’s about to ship (de-risking the release) while allowing other development to continue in parallel.
+In either case, by isolating production-ready code destined for an imminent release, you limit changes to code that’s about to ship (de-risking the release) while allowing other development to continue in parallel.
 Generally, only small additions or fixes should be merged into the release branch, while developers working on bigger changes or unrelated features can continue merging elsewhere.
 Usually this distinction is safeguarded more formally using branch protection.
-Post-release, the use of release branches allows teams to more easily push hotfixes without pulling in lots of unrelated, new code that has been merged in the interim.
+Post-release, the use of release branches also allows teams to more easily push hotfixes without pulling in lots of unrelated, new code that has been merged in the interim.

-Continuous Integration & Delivery (CI/CD): Build, test & distribute
+Continuous Integration & Continuous Delivery (CI/CD): Build, test & distribute

 With a release now defined and its code isolated, the team needs some way of validating any changes to the code in the release branch.
 Enter Continuous Integration (CI).